 Stacy L. Pearsall

 A native of Atlanta, GA, Mr. Plunkett received his Bachelor of Arts degree (Political Science) from The Citadel in 1964 and a Master of Arts degree (English) in 1996.
 As a Citadel student, Mr. Plunkett was initiated into Phi Alpha Theta (History), Pi Sigma Alpha (Political Science), and Sigma Tau Delta (English), and is believed to be the only Citadel graduate to be elected to all three honor societies as a Citadel student.
 Mr. Plunkett began his military career upon graduation as a Second Lieutenant in the United States Army and served in both Korea and Vietnam, among other assignments, from 1964 to 1968, attaining the rank of Captain in 1967.
 He was also a member of the United States Army Reserve until 1972.
-Ron started his professional career as a Management Trainee with Sea-Land Service, Inc. in 1968.
-Sea-Land Service, Inc. was purchased in 1999 by Maersk Line, the world’s largest containerized steamship line, and Ron continued working in various capacities before retiring in 2009 as a Senior Account Executive.
-Ron is a member of numerous civic organizations in the Charleston area.
-He is married to Dr. Linda Muckenfuss Plunkett, a graduate of Emory University (BBA) and Georgia State University (MPA and Ph.D,) who was a Professor of Accounting at the College of Charleston for many years.
-Linda is a past Chair of the Coastal Community Foundation and the Hollings Cancer Center (MUSC) Advisory Board.
+Ron began his professional career as a Management Trainee with Sea-Land Service, Inc. in 1968.
+Sea-Land was purchased in 1999 by Maersk Line, the world’s largest containerized steamship line, and Ron continued working in various capacities before retiring in 2009 as a Senior Account Executive.
+He is a member of numerous civic, professional, and fraternal organizations in the Charleston area.
+He is a recipient of The Citadel's Palmetto Medal, the Order of the Palmetto from the State of SC, the Silver Beaver Award from Scouting BSA, the Knight Commander's Accolade from the Kappa Alpha Order, and volunteers as Chief of Staff to MajGen James E. Livingston, MOH, USMC, ret.
+Ron is married to Dr. Linda Muckenfuss Plunkett, a graduate of Emory University (BBA) and Georgia State University (MPA and Ph.D,) who was a Professor of Accounting at the College of Charleston for many years.
+Linda is a past Board Chair of the Coastal Community Foundation and the Hollings Cancer Center (MUSC) Advisory Board.

 Jonathan A. Pope